 Look to the south from Bath city centre and you will see a wooded hillside rising from just beyond the river.
 On the summit is Alexandra Park, a wonderful, tranquil green space with mature trees and magnificent views over the city.

 Access to the park on foot can be found either by a long flight of steps known as Jacob's ladder, or by easier route of Shakespeare Avenue.
-Access by car is via the Wells Road (A367) and then Shakespeare Avenue.
-Parking is free within the park and there is no charge for admission.
+Access by car is via the Wells Road (A367) and then Shakespeare Avenue, and there is charged parking available within the park.
 Alexandra Park is open throughout the year, although the park is closed to vehicles between dusk and dawn.